ZaidHani/Smart-Home-Advisor/README.md

 + Dashboard Page: Visualize insights and trends
 + Chatbot Page: Interact with a RAG chatbot

+### Chatbot
+The chatbot was built using groq API with the "llama-3.1-70b-versatile" model and FIASS as a vector database.

 ### Conclusion
-Smart Home Advisor is a data science project that handles the properties market and provides a web app to help users buy properties and discover the housing market trends.
+Smart Home Advisor is a data science project that analyzes the property market and provides a web app to help users buy properties and discover housing market trends.

 ### Contact
-This project was made by:
+This project was done by:
 [Zaid Allawanseh](https://www.linkedin.com/in/zaid-allawanseh/) ||
 [Mohammad Aljermy](https://www.linkedin.com/in/mohammad-aljermy/) ||
 [Mahmoud Ayman](https://www.linkedin.com/in/mahmoud-ayman3/)